2014 FIFA World Cup Group D: England vs Italy

-The two teams had met in 24 previous matches, including in the 1990 FIFA World Cup third place match, won by Italy 2–1.
+The two teams had met in 24 previous matches, including in the 1990 FIFA World Cup match for third place, won by Italy 2–1.
 Their most recent competitive meeting was in the UEFA Euro 2012 quarter-finals, won by Italy on penalties after a scoreless draw.

 Italy went ahead first, when from a short corner, Andrea Pirlo dummied Marco Verratti's pass, and Claudio Marchisio scored with a low right footed shot from outside the penalty box.

 England quickly equalised through a close-range Daniel Sturridge goal from a Wayne Rooney cross from the left.
 The scores were level at 1–1 at half time, but Mario Balotelli headed Italy's winner from close range five minutes after play resumed from a cross by Antonio Candreva on the right.

 The England physiotherapist Gary Lewin was stretchered off with a dislocated ankle suffered in the celebrations for England's goal, which ruled him out for the rest of the World Cup.
-With Italy going out in the group stages after losing against both Costa Rica and Uruguay by identical 1-0 scorelines after having previously done so in 2010 (drawing 1-1 vs both Paraguay and New Zealand after conceding the first goal of both games before trailing 2-0 and 3-1 in an eventual 3-2 defeat vs Slovakia in that tournament), then failing to qualify for 2018 and 2022, this would be the only World Cup match since winning 2006 they held a lead in and didn’t trail at any point (which also makes it the only match they scored the first goal in) and won for 20 years in addition to being the last goals they scored in the World Cup for 12 years unless they qualify for 2026.
+With Italy going out in the group stages after losing against both Costa Rica and Uruguay by identical 1-0 scorelines after having previously done so in 2010 (drawing 1-1 vs both Paraguay and New Zealand after conceding the first goal of both games before trailing 2-0 and 3-1 in an eventual 3-2 defeat vs Slovakia in that tournament), then failing to qualify for the next three tournaments, this remains the latest World Cup match Italy scored a goal in, and would be the only World Cup match since winning 2006 they didn’t trail at any point and won in, which also makes it the only match they scored the first goal and held a lead at any point.